muhammadnaqdi/ankid/README.md

 python3 ankid.py
 ```

-Input words followed by a carriage return and type `DONE` when you finished.
+Input words followed by a carriage return.
+Type `DONE` when you finished.
 The script then creates an Anki package file called `output.apkg`.
 Import this file using Anki app.

 ## Features